HarshikaReddy4/To_do_list/README.md

 # To Do List

-This README provides an overview of the project, including installation instructions, usage guidelines, contributors, licensing information, and acknowledgments.

 ## Getting Started

 To get started with this project, ensure you have the necessary prerequisites installed, such as a web browser and a text editor.
 Follow the installation instructions below to set up the project on your local machine.